 Filing a noise complaint is inconvenient (as is the noise), but it may be necessary.
-If you are being disturbed by a noisy neighbor and have tried to rectify matters yourself, sometimes that may work and may not.
-People get offended easily and can restful to violent outbursts if you directly approach them about the noise.
+If you are being disturbed by a noisy neighbor and have tried to rectify matters yourself, it may be time to reach out to the authorities.
 A safe bet is to file a noise complaint with the police or your landlord.
 Chances are if someone is disturbing you, they are disturbing a fellow neighbor wanting peace and quiet as well.
-Here are the steps to take to file a noise complaint, as well as what the laws are for noise ordinances.
+Here’s a look at how to file a noise complaint, as well as what the laws are for noise ordinances.

 Filing a noise complaint is quite simple and can be done at any time of day or night.
-First off, make sure you understand the different between a valid noise complaint and a non-valid one.
+First off, make sure you understand the difference between a valid noise complaint and a non-valid one.
 For instance, if you are near a military base, excessive noise can be harmful to citizen’s welfare.
 You will need to contact government officials for that.
-If it is of a civilian nature, is it music coming from an apartment, a burglar alarm, barking dogs, or construction.
+But if it is of a civilian nature, it may be coming from music in an apartment, a burglar alarm, barking dogs, or construction.
 Next, decide if you are going to approach the scene before calling in a complaint.
 If it is a neighbor creating the ruckus, it may be a better idea to politely ask them to keep it down before involving the authorities.
 In many cases, your neighbor might not even know their noise is being a disturbance.
 However, if you believe that the noise is coming from a dangerous situation, do not put yourself at risk by approaching the property.

-If you are in a building and the disturbance is coming from there, it is time to look over your lease.
+If you are in an apartment building and the disturbance is coming from there, it is time to look over your lease.
 Your lease will specify the noise ordinance.
-Most leases may put an end to high noise levels after 10pm or midnight.
+Most leases may put an end to high noise levels after 10 p.m. or midnight.
 If there is no clause, you can still report the complaint to your landlord.
 It can be a bit easier to reconcile a noise issue in an apartment because you have your landlord to help.
 Plus, you have many neighbors in close proximity who are likely just as frustrated as you are about the disturbance.